justone/endot-hugo/content/post/2023/writing-babashka-scripts/index.md

 # Welcome

 If you aren't familiar with [Babashka][12], it's a fast-starting Clojure runtime.
 Most Clojure code runs on the JVM, which has great power but not the fastest startup, meaning it isn't a great fit for command line scripting.
 Babashka bridges this gap by leveraging [GraalVM][14] to make a Clojure-compatible runtime that starts instantly.
 Check out the [Babashka Book][13] for more information.

+In this post, I'll start off by showing why Bash scripting annoyed me and how I tried to bring Clojure into my scripting before finding (and loving) Babashka.
+Then I'll walk through a couple ways I approach writing scripts and then finish off with a neat trick that combines power with ease of use.

 # Bashing scripts